maziac/DeZog/design/AddingNewAssemblers.md

 It reads in the list file and calls 2 virtual functions for each line of the list file.
 The derived class should implement those:
 - parseLabel: The line is parsed for EQU and normal labels.
 The extracted info is stored.
-- parseFileAssociation: The line is parsed to associate the source file and line number(s) with an address or addresses.
+- parseAllFilesAndLineNumbers: The line is parsed to associate the source file and line number(s) with an address or addresses.